komalsingh22/Movie-App/README.md

 - **Browse TV Shows and Movies**: Users can explore a variety of TV shows and movies, including trending and top-rated ones.
 - **Movie Details**: Clicking on a movie provides users with detailed information, including the release date and an overview.
 - **Watch Trailers**: Users can watch trailers of their favorite movies within the app.
+- **Search Bar**: Users can search for their favorite movies and TV shows using the search bar.

 ## 📸 Screenshots
 <img width="343" alt="Screenshot 2025-03-02 at 10 49 22 AM" src="https://github.com/user-attachments/assets/92bd556e-5584-463a-a108-d09fe3083379" />